 Discord offers a single paid plan: Nitro.
 Those who get the Nitro plan can upload files up to 100MB in size, enjoy improved video quality, and the ability to boost servers (chat rooms) so more people will get access to them.
 Nitro Classic offers the same features, save for Server Boost.

 As you can see, Discord’s paid features are much less essential than Slack’s.
 The only real improvements are in file size upload limits and screen sharing quality.
 Both of which many casual users can live without.

 Differences start getting real once you get your wallet involved.
-Even if you decide to go with one of Discord’s paid plans, Nitro Classic costs only $4.99 a month ($49.99 a year) and Nitro goes for $9.99 a month ($99.99 a year).
+Even if you decide to go with Discord’s paid plan, Nitro costs only $9.99 a month ($99.99 a year).

 Slack’s cheapest paid plan costs $8 a month per user.
 You can make that price a little cheaper ($6.67 per month) when paying for a user’s full year, but that’s still a good amount of cash.
 Especially when you have to pay for, say 100 people.
 Then the Standard paid plan might not be enough for your needs, which means paying even more.

 Slack vs. Discord: Which best suits your needs?